 September 2017 book launch

-There will be a feature story on Harris Rosen in the November edition of a scholarly magazine, regarding his family's narrow escape and survival of the Tubbs wildfire in Northern California on October 8, 2017.
-The story will follow the release of his book on the subject, co-authored with his wife, animal welfare lawyer Jennifer Friedman.
+There will be a feature story on Harris Rosen in the upcoming edition of a scholarly magazine, regarding his family's narrow escape and survival of the Tubbs wildfire in Northern California on October 8, 2017.
+The story follows the Q4 2018 release of his book on the subject (Red Skies After Midnight: Escaping the Wine Country Wildfires) co-authored with his wife, animal welfare lawyer Jennifer Friedman: https://www.facebook.com/FirestormNovel/.
+100% of net proceeds were proudly donated to Habitat for Humanity (Sonoma County) following the first month of the book's release.
+Rosen and his wife expect to release future versions of the publication.

 Harris Rosen is pleased to have been quoted in the August 1, 2018 edition of the Epic Times regarding the newly elected Ontario government's scrapping of the Wynne government's Sex-Ed curriculum: https://www.theepochtimes.com/fords-scrapping-of-2015-sex-ed-curriculum-a-result-of-concerns-by-parents_2608664.html .